-Like many roles in tech, being a web designer requires both the creative and analytical sides of your mind.
-And web design is a versatile career with lots of opportunities to niche down or course-correct once you discover exactly what you love.
+Like many roles in tech, becoming a web designer requires both the creative and analytical sides of your mind.
+Web design is a versatile career with lots of opportunities to niche down or course-correct once you discover exactly what you love.

-But what skills do you need if you want to become a web designer?
+What skills do you need if you want to become a successful web designer?
 In this article, we’ll cover the essential skills you need to know to get hired as a web designer, plus the soft skills that will help set you apart.

-How to Learn Web Design: The Tech Skills You Need to Know to Become a Web Designer
+How to Learn Web Design: What Are The Tech Skills You Need to Know to Become a Web Designer?

 1. Visual Design

-At Skillcrush, we teach visual design because it focuses on digital products and sets you up to succeed across design careers.
+At Skillcrush, we teach visual design because it focuses on digital products and sets you up to succeed across design careers, including web design.
 When you learn visual design, you learn the fundamental design principles you need to be a web designer.

-Design principles are what determine the look and feel of a site.
+Design principles are what determine the look and feel of a site, and are one of the most important concepts for web designers to know.
 They can range from proportions, to typography, to grid systems, to color theory.
 Learning visual design means creating mood boards and type hierarchy and experimenting with web fonts and color palettes.

-Here come those funny abbreviations!
 UX stands for user experience, or how people feel (calm, frustrated, etc.) when they use a website.
-Above all else, UX is about approaching your designs from a user-first perspective — how can you design a website that helps them get exactly what they need?
+Above all else, UX design is about approaching your designs from a user-friendly and user-first perspective — how can you produce a website design that helps them get exactly what they need?

-You might not have imagined that a web designer would need to know how to code.
-But nowadays it’s an expected skill for most design jobs.
-HTML stands for HyperText Markup Language, which is the coding language used to put content on a web page and give it structure.
+Wait, to become a web designer, do you need to know how to code?
+You might not have imagined that web designers would need to know any code, but some amount of technical skills is necessary — a little familiarity with HTML and CSS is expected for most design jobs nowadays.
+HTML stands for HyperText Markup Language, which is the programming language used to put content on a web page and give it structure on the front end.
 That means it’s how you turn a bunch of words into headlines, paragraphs, and footers.
 And it’s also how you get the “cool” content like photos, videos, and graphics on a website.

 And then there’s HTML’s partner, CSS or Cascading Style Sheets.
-CSS is the code that tells browsers how to format and style HTML for a web page.
-In other words, it’s what makes all the text and other content look good.
+CSS is a coding language that tells browsers how to format and style HTML for a web page.
+In other words, it’s what makes all the text and other content look good and have a design.
 With CSS, you can adjust the colors, change the fonts, or add a stunning background — and so much more!
 This is where your eye for design really shines and how you can put your creative stamp on every site you create.

 Pro tip: If you want to start learning web design for free, HTML & CSS are great skills to start with.
-We’ve got our free 10-day coding bootcamp if you’re ready right here and now.
-Otherwise, take a look at our roundup of free resources for learning coding.
+We’ve got our free coding camp if you’re ready right here and now.
+Otherwise, take a look at our roundup of free resources for learning to code.